hsamrach/BASIL/README.md

 Please cite each of these tools if you are using this workflow.
 # Authors
-**Citation: Han S., Gonnella G., Guillard B., Cheng S., Rahi P. (2026).
+**Citation: Han Samrach, Gonnella Giorgio, Guillard Bertrand, Cheng Sokleaph, Rahi Praveen (2026).
 BASIL.
 GitHub: https://github.com/hsamrach/BASIL**